 Put simply, income is the amount you earn whereas net worth is the total value of your assets minus any debt.
 When it comes to measuring your financial health, income isn’t the metric that matters.
 Sure, you want to know whether your income will help you reach your goals, but looking at your net worth is a better measure of your overall wealth.

 That being said, it’s important to understand how both play into your finances, so let’s take a look at net worth vs income and how they factor into your financial health.

-Income vs Net Worth: A Measurement of Wealth
+Income vs Net Worth: Two Measurements of Wealth

 Both income and net worth can help measure the chances of someone creating wealth.
 However, the difference is that income is the primary way someone generates wealth, whereas net worth measures your level of wealth.
 To put it another way, income is how you make money, but it doesn’t necessarily lead to creating wealth.

 Instead, looking at your net worth allows you to see the value of all your assets and liabilities at a specific point in time.
-It gives you a sense of your financial health in terms of whether you own more assets — such as your home, investments and cash — than liabilities (any money you owe, like debts).
-Your net worth also allows you to see how much of your wealth is held in assets or cash, as well as offer a reference point to help you measure your progress toward your financial goals.
+It gives you a sense of your financial health in terms of whether you own more assets — such as your home, investments and cash — than liabilities (any money you owe, like credit card debt).
+Your net worth also allows you to see how much of your wealth is held in assets or cash.
+And it offers a reference point to help you measure your progress toward your financial goals.